CanburakTumer/giftChain/README.md

 ## Constraints
 1. $alici and $verici arrays should be in same order.
 2. We had a problem with hotmail, our friend did not get the e-mail.

+### I've parameterized some hardcoded values and did not try the code after, there may be some syntax errors.